 Benzo is short for Benzodiazepines.
-Benzos are a schedule IV drug in the Controlled Substances Act, which means it has a somewhat lower potential for abuse and carries an accepted medical use in the USA.
-It is, however, a drug that is illegal other than for its accepted uses, and has claimed many addiction victims.
+Benzodiazepines are a schedule IV drug in the Controlled Substances Act , which means they have a somewhat lower potential for abuse and carry an accepted medical use in the USA.
+Benzos are addictive.
+Although they are illegal other than for their accepted uses, they have unfortunately claimed many lives through benzo addiction.

 Classified as a depressant, they are a drug that slows down the central nervous system.
-It is a medication that is prescribed for a variety of ailments and conditions, including:
+Benzodiazepines are medications that are prescribed for a variety of ailments and conditions, including: